Sam-Dragon/cassandra/setup-spring-boot-cassandra-docker/READ.md

 - Next, run the following command to get into the database <br>
 <b> docker exec -it 80eccd74c3d1  cqlsh </b>
 <br><br>
-- Verify the database content with api
+- Verify the database content w.r.t api

 # Learning:
 - For database <br>